adriancoman/gatekeeper-feature-flag-sample/README.md

-# Feature flags - Increase the Frequency, Stability and Confidence in Your Releases
+# Feature Flags - Increase the Frequency, Stability and Confidence in Your Releases

 This is the code showed during my presentation about Feature Flags.